eddyjimenez/fbla-community-service-app/README.md

 When you log in as an admin, you get taken to the "Admin Panel" screen where you have elevated priviledges and you have access to adding users, seeing a list of all students as well as double clicking and accessing every students "Student Information" screen.
 As an admin, you can also generate reports.

 # Generating Reports
 Admins can generate a report of all the student's current hours.
-This report will be generated as a pdf and saved on the computer as "[month]-[day]-[year]-FBLA-Hours-Report.
+This report will be generated as a pdf and saved on the computer as "[month]-[day]-[year]-FBLA-Hours-Report.pdf" and will be in the same directory that the app is in.
+Ex.: 2-12-2020-FBLA-Hours-Report.pdf in directory C:\Users\eddyj\Desktop\FBLA App\